aambhaik/flogo-throttle-activity/README.md

 | disable       | Flag to disable the throttle policy |
 Note: if disable is set to true, limitPerMinute is ignored
 ## Configuration Examples
-### Increment
+### Throttle
-Configure a task to increment a 'messages' counter:
+Configure a task to throttle traffic to an endpoint:

 ```json
 {